MadhukaD/SOC-and-NM/README.md

 # SOC-and-NM

-This is a simple web application built for the SOC & NM department employees as a central hub to access their various internal web applications.
+This is a simple web application built for the SOC & NM department employees of Sri Lanka Telecom as a central hub to access their various internal web applications.
 Users can visit this webpage and access any needed application with a single click, eliminating the need to remember individual URLs.

 ## Functionalities of the web application